Sowing the Seeds of Discontent to Gain Power

 Workless Cultural Marxism

 Today no serious Marxist could contemplate mobilising an atomised global workforce to defeat capitalism.
 Far from empowering the working classes, the current phase of globalisation has rendered any tentative industrial action obsolete.
 If you strike, you will be replaced either by imported cheap labour or by a robot.
 Free market capitalism is in all but name dead.
 Instead their strategy is to infiltrate global corporations and especially NGOs to bring about cultural change to mirror an emerging socio-economic reality of complete dependence on a handful of tech giants and banking cartels liaising closely with a network of local governments and charities.
 Consider Novara Media.
 They seem very keen on defending the rights of immigrants, advancing the economic case for mass migration and combatting Islamophobia.
 They're equally eager to promote LGBTQ+ rights and environmentalism.
-Yet organised high birthrate Islam opposes both gay rights and any attempt to cut consumption through lower birth rates and lower migration to high-consumption regions.
+Yet organised high birthrate Islam opposes both gay rights and any attempt to limit consumption through lower birth rates and lower migration to high-consumption regions.
 Their aim to champion miscellaneous disgruntled groups and offer universal welfare as a solution.
 The name of the game is to destabilise stable societies in the hope that the desperate underclasses support radical social change.
 Who is going to provide this global welfare?
 None other than big business.
 I’m not sure if Jeremy Corbyn really understands how big business is bankrolling many of these protest groups.
 Will Facebook, SpaceX, Google and Amazon support a younger version of Bernie Sanders for the next presidential election ?
 Let’s see, but they won’t back anyone who does not reflect their selfish interests to expand their stranglehold on planetary power.